Jakub3628800/s2t/docs/developer_guide.md

 - `PopupRecorder`: Graphical recorder with a popup window
 - `ImmediatePopupRecorder`: Popup recorder that starts recording immediately
 - `TrulySilentRecorder`: Recorder without any GUI or notifications
-- `HeadlessRecorder`: Recorder without GUI but with desktop notifications

 ## Testing